tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 the link state can carry per NRP state (e.g., reservable bandwidth).
 This allows path computation to take into account the specific network resources available for an NRP.
-In this case, we refer to the process of path placement and path provisioning as Slice-Flow Aggregate aware TE.
+In this case, we refer to the process of path placement and path provisioning as NRP aware TE (NRP-TE).

 ## Applicability of Path Control Technologies to Slice-Flow Aggregates